Lithrun/Erios-Documentation/_docs/api/class/Label.md

 {:class="table table-bordered highlight"}

 ### _Set(string,Variant)
 > Override this method to customize the behavior of .
 Should set the to and return , or if the should be handled normally.
-The exact way to set the is up to this method's implementation.Combined with and , this method allows defining custom properties, which is particularly useful for editor plugins.
-Note that a property must be present in , otherwise this method will not be called. private Godot.Collections.Dictionary _internalData = new Godot.Collections.Dictionary(); public override bool _Set(StringName property, Variant value) { if (property == "FakeProperty") { // Storing the value in the fake property. _internalData["FakeProperty"] = value; return true; } return false; } public override Godot.Collections.Array<Godot.Collections.Dictionary> _GetPropertyList() { return [ new Godot.Collections.Dictionary() { { "name", "FakeProperty" }, { "type", (int)Variant.Type.Int }, }, ]; }
+The exact way to set the is up to this method's implementation.Combined with and , this method allows defining custom properties, which is particularly useful for editor plugins.Note: This method is not called when setting built-in properties of an object, including properties defined with [annotation @GDScript.@export]. private Godot.Collections.Dictionary _internalData = new Godot.Collections.Dictionary(); public override bool _Set(StringName property, Variant value) { if (property == "FakeProperty") { // Storing the value in the fake property. _internalData["FakeProperty"] = value; return true; } return false; } public override Godot.Collections.Array<Godot.Collections.Dictionary> _GetPropertyList() { return [ new Godot.Collections.Dictionary() { { "name", "FakeProperty" }, { "type", (int)Variant.Type.Int }, }, ]; }
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">